Sales Have Ended

 You can hold the solution in your hand.

 Join Daniel Strechay (photo below), US Representative for the Roundtable on Sustainable Palm Oil, as he shares how we can readily shift our purchasing choices to help people and wildlife.
 Naples Zoo is a member of the RSPO and promotes a powerful app that turns your smartphone into a powerful tool that supports healthy forests to benefit both people and wildlife.
 Download it today for free and get started being part of the answer!

-Gather for an informal mixer from 6 to 7 p.m. in the gardens followed by his presentation and Q&A in the Safari Canyon open-air theater until 8 p.m.
+Gather for an informal mixer from 6 to 7 p.m. by the clouded leopards in the gardens followed by his presentation and Q&A in the Safari Canyon open-air theater until 8 p.m.
 Please dress comfortably for this evening outdoors.

 Admission: $10 | Naples Zoo Members: FREE

 RSVP on the REGISTRATION button on the top right of this page as seating is limited.
 Pay at the door.

 Dan Strechay is the U.S. Representative of the RSPO.
 Based in New York, he is now responsible for outreach and engagement activities to members and stakeholder in the U.S. and Canada, as well as formalizing the RSPO’s presence in these important markets.

 Prior to joining the RSPO, Dan was the Senior Manager, Sustainability Communications for PepsiCo, located at the Purchase, NY headquarters where he worked on the implementation and communication of their “Performance with Purpose” vision, as well as providing support for the Office of Sustainability, Procurement, Public Policy and Government Affairs teams on sustainability issues and policies.